 Training clergy and lay leadership across the diocese in congregational development best practices.

-THE REVEREND ELISABETH TUNNEY, DCDI Program Director and also rector of St. Paul's Episcopal Church, Patchogue.
+The Reverend Elizabeth Tunney, DCDI Program Director and rector, St. Paul's Episcopal Church, Patchogue.

 What is DCDI - the Diocesan Church Development Institute?

 The Diocesan Church Development Institute (DCDI) is a leadership training program focused on developing the spiritual community and organizational life of congregations.
 It equips leaders to serve their congregation through a highly integrated training experience that engages participants in the issues and dynamics that they face as leaders.
 DCDI is a program for clergy and lay leaders who desire to transform their congregations by making them stronger, healthier, more deeply rooted in Anglican Spirituality, more responsive to God, and more effective in their communities.

 Individuals – in spiritual formation, expanding self-awareness, leadership skills, and ability to work in teams

 Congregations – in defining clarity of purpose, encouraging healthy dynamics, and intentional development